What Is Wrongdoing?

-The Act defines wrongdoing as one or more of the following:
+The Public Servants Disclosure Protection Act (PSDPA) defines wrongdoing as one or more of the following:

-- A gross mismanagement in the public sector;
+c) A gross mismanagement in the public sector;

-- An act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of the duties or functions of a public servant;
+d) An act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of the duties or functions of a public servant;

-The Act is intended to address wrongdoing that could seriously impact the public’s confidence in the integrity of the public service.
+The PSDPA is intended to address wrongdoing that could seriously impact the public’s confidence in the integrity of the public service.
 It is not intended to address matters of a personal nature, such as individual harassment complaints or individual workplace grievances.
 These matters should continue to be addressed through procedures available to deal with such concerns.